All those hairs in the sink and in my brush! Panic*!!

 Rogaine works and you can buy it over the counter.
 It may not a cure all for a real medical condition and it won’t change stress levels or bad hair habits, but it will promote hair growth when there are viable hair follicles.
 (Once the follicle is dead, no hair will grow there again.)
 A negative with Rogaine is the necessary daily application, which most women resist since it can “undo” the hair-do.

 Kaval Shampoos are useful in treating clogged scalps and strengthening weak hair.
-Available in our office.
+Real hair thinning requires more.
+Read about PRP for thinning hair.